 Mike, Sue, Harrison, Nick and Carrie arrived soon after.
 Kerry turned up not not long after them.
 Andrew arrived much later (around 11.00 p.m.) and it was to be next day till we saw Fish.

 Evidence of the recent flooding of the river was all round.
 At the peak of the flood the river was 200 metres wide at this point.

 We headed south on Albany Highway and a kilometre past the hamlet of Arthur River we turned onto the Arthur River-Boyup Brook Road.
 This is prime farming country.

-First stop was Duranillan where we waited for Nick and Carrie to rejoin the party after an unintended diversion towards Albany.
+First stop was Duranillin where we waited for Nick and Carrie to rejoin the party after an unintended diversion towards Albany.
 I found a few interesting tracks near the river.

 Next stop was to see one of the jewels of the Great Southern – Lake Towerinning.
 A magnificent water sport playground in the heart of farm land.